Q: WHERE CAN I GET ALL THE ANSWERS?

 A: Everyone's talking about social networking nowadays--web 2.whatever, we are all Time's "Person of the Year", etc etc. Never to be left behind the curve, we here at Bloodshot headquarters have spread our wares across the internet for you to peruse, download, comment upon and add to your little corner of the web.

-You can network up with the BSHQ and be our friends over at Myspace, become a fan on Facebook, follow us on Twitter, and check out what Bloodshot artists people have been listening to over on Last.fm.
+You can network up with the BSHQ and become a fan on Facebook, follow us on Twitter, and check out what Bloodshot artists people have been listening to over on Last.fm.
 We've got a ton of videos and live footage up on our YouTube page.

 Got some great photos of Bloodshot artists?
 Head over to Flickr and add them to the Bloodshot photo pool!